 As a recognized IoT industry authority, Ericsson counselled Grundfos as they devised their connectivity strategy.
-It advised on a myriad of topics, including selection of eSIM (eUICC), country-by-country regulations on cellular roaming and use of Narrowband IoT (NB-IoT), whose signals reach deeper into buildings.
+It advised on a myriad of topics, including selection of eSIM (eUICC), country-by-country regulations on cellular roaming and use of cellular IoT connectivity options.

 Grundfos deployed the connectivity management solution from IoT Accelerator to track and control networked assets at local, regional and global levels through a single, unified and intuitive device connection platform.